firefox35/konnect/README.md

 - Game Screen Image

-  - The user is shown with an image of a electrician coming to Konnect to the game as the electricity flows throught the game.
+  - The user is shown with an image of a electrician coming to Konnect to the game as the electricity flows through the game.

 - Game Screen Description